-Each acre plot will have different parameters set for the drone spraying research as following:
+Each acre plot will have different parameters set for the ground based drone spraying research as follows:

-Conclusions from the research will be presented at several clubs/organizations.
-Possible organizations include FFA and horticultural students at Owatonna High School, Iowa Wine Growers Association (IWGA) Conference, the Minnesota Society of Professional Engineer (MsPE) and other events or conferences.
+Conclusions from the research will be presented at several clubs and organizations.
+Possible organizations include FFA and horticultural students at Owatonna High School, the Minnesota Society of Professional Engineers (MsPE) and other events or conferences.
+SDSU Mechanical Engineering and Agriculture Departments will be involved in design and evaluation autonomous sprayer with regards to precision agricultural education.
 Digital pictures of the research and results will also be shared on a social media website.

 Educational & Outreach Activities